antarctica/packer-vm-templates/README.md

 ### Vagrant

-Please refer to the [ansible experiments](https://bitbucket.org/antarctica/ansible-experiments) project's README for how Vagrant is used within BAS or the [Vagrant documentation](http://docs.vagrantup.com) for an introduction to what Vagrant is and its terminology.
+Please refer to the [Ansible experiments](https://bitbucket.org/antarctica/ansible-experiments) project's README for how Vagrant is used within BAS or the [Vagrant documentation](http://docs.vagrantup.com) for an introduction to what Vagrant is and its terminology.

 ## License and authors